-- 1.2.1 This document provides the Council's policies and proposals that it intends to submit to the Secretary of State for the following Development Plan Documents: - 1.2.2 Core Strategy: Deals with the big strategic planning issues facing the Borough setting out an over-arching Vision, priority Objectives, development principles and a series of high-level spatial policies.
+- 1.1.5 This document provides the Council's policies and proposals for the following: - 1.1.6 Core Strategy: Deals with the big strategic planning issues facing the Borough setting out an over-arching Vision, priority Objectives, development principles and a series of high-level spatial policies.
 It includes a Monitoring Framework showing responsibilities for implementation and targets to measure progress over the plan period.
-The other main section sets out how the policies will be implemented on the ground within the 6 Locality Areas that make up the Borough. - 1.2.3 Development Management DPD: Concentrates on the Council's more detailed requirements for development proposals when considering planning applications. - 1.2.4 Together with the Site Allocations DPD, now in preparation, the two documents form the principal components of the Copeland LDF and will particularly assist delivery of the following: - The North West Plan: Regional Spatial Strategy to 2021 (although this is expected to be revoked soon) - Britain's Energy Coast: A Masterplan for West Cumbria (sometimes referred to as the 'Energy Coast Masterplan') as refreshed by new work on the West Cumbria Economic Blueprint (2012) - Copeland's Community Strategy The "Copeland Partnership Plan" - Copeland's Regeneration Delivery Plan - The Copeland Housing Strategy 2011-15 - 1.2.5 The LDF will also be a major delivery vehicle for the work of the Cumbria Local Enterprise Partnership and the strategic context for the development of Neighbourhood Plans in the Borough, which have been introduced in the recent Localism Act.
+The other main section sets out how the policies will be implemented on the ground within the 6 Locality Areas that make up the Borough. - 1.1.7 Development Management DPD: Concentrates on the Council's more detailed requirements for development proposals when considering planning applications. - 1.1.8 Together with the Site Allocations and Policies Plan, now in preparation, the two documents form the principal components of the Copeland Local Plan and will particularly assist delivery of the following: - Britain's Energy Coast: A Masterplan for West Cumbria (sometimes referred to as the 'Energy Coast Master Plan') as refreshed by new work on the West Cumbria Economic Blueprint (2012) - Copeland's Community Strategy The "Copeland Partnership Plan" - The Copeland Housing Strategy 2011-15 - 1.1.9 The plan will also be a major delivery vehicle for the work of the Cumbria Local Enterprise Partnership and the strategic context for the development of Neighbourhood Plans in the Borough, which have been introduced in the 2011 Localism Act.

-Coverage of the Copeland LDF
+Coverage of the Copeland Local Plan (LDF)

-1.2.6 The Local Development Framework will-covers the parts of Copeland Borough which are not within the Lake District National Park.
+1.1.10 The Local Plan (also known as the Local Development Framework) covers the parts of Copeland Borough which are not within the Lake District National Park.
 The extent of coverage is shown on the map at Figure 1.1.
 Please note that matters relating to waste, minerals and highways are dealt with by Cumbria County Council and matters relating to land-use planning in the Lake District National Park are dealt with by the Lake District National Park Authority.

-And these-These two authorities produce their own LDFs for the purpose.
+These two authorities produce their own plans for the purpose.

-Figure 1.1: Coverage of the Copeland LDF
+Figure 1.1: Coverage of the Copeland Local Plan

-1.3 Copeland Local Development Framework
+1.2 Copeland Local Plan

-1.3.1 Figure 1.2 outlines the main documents that will form the Copeland Local Plan, which is known for legal purposes as the Local Development Framework, and highlights the two documents that this consultation relates to.
+1.2.1 Figure 1.2 outlines the main documents that will form the Copeland Local Plan, which is known for legal purposes as the Local Development Framework.
 Note that the Development Plan Documents (DPDs) are the statutory parts of the Plan, requiring Public Examination, while the Supplementary Planning Documents (SPDs) and Neighbourhood Plans apply the statutory Borough-wide planning policies in more detail.

-Figure 1.2: The Copeland Local Development Framework
+Figure 1.2: The Copeland Local Plan

-1.3.2 The Core Strategy and Development Management Policies relace Once it is complete the Local Development Framework (LDF) will formally replace the current Copeland Local Plan (2006, with the exception of some policies relating to specific areas of land which will be reviewed in the Site Allocations plan.).
-Together with the Lake District National Park Authority's own LDF, it will become the basis for judging all planning proposals and applications in the Borough.
+1.2.2 The Core Strategy and Development Management Policies replace the current Copeland Local Plan 2006 (with the exception of some policies relating to specific areas of land which will be reviewed in the Site Allocations and Policies Plan.).
+Together with the Lake District National Park Authority's own LDF, it will be the basis for judging all planning proposals and applications in the Borough.

-1.4 Steps in the Process of Producing the LDF Documents
+1.3 Steps in the Process of Producing the Documents